-Note: we’ve read/watched teardown reviews for this multimeter, and this multimeter’s circuit doesn’t have protection for the advertised protection rate.
+Important: we’ve read/watched teardown reviews for this multimeter, and this multimeter’s circuit doesn’t have protection for the advertised protection rate.

 Is the ANENG AN8002 Multimeter Any Good?

 Yes, absolutely!
-For just $12 this multimeter is great.
+For approximately $12 this multimeter is great.
 You won’t find true RMS, 6000 counts meter within this price range.
 Additionally, it comes with many useful features and measurements that most meters under $20 don’t have, like temperature, frequency, and duty cycle measurements.

 We truly recommend this multimeter for electronics bench work.
 If you’re an electronics hobbyist, and use the multimeter in low voltages and low current scenarios this multimeter will surely meet most of your needs.